Dzz24/Dzz24/README.md

 [![](https://visitcount.itsvg.in/api?id=Dzz24&icon=1&color=6)](https://visitcount.itsvg.in)
 <h2 align="left">Hi 👋!
 My name is Dzikri Fakhry</h2>
 <h3 align="center">🚀 About Me</h3>
-<p>a Information System student at Andalas University,that currently studying at machine learning subject </p>
+<p>a Information System student at Andalas University,that currently studying at machine learning subject .Right now,   </p>

 ###
 <h2>Tech that i can use</h2>